carpentries/scaffolds/instructions/instructors.md

-# Supporting Learners with Carpentries' Scaffolds
+# Supporting Learners with Carpentries Scaffolds

-This document is for instructors who are looking to provide solutions for learners who have had trouble installing the required software for official Carpentries lessons.
+This document is for Instructors who are looking to provide solutions for learners who have had trouble installing the required software for official Carpentries lessons.
 We have designed these resources (that we are calling Scaffolds) to minimize the effort required for you and the learner.
 We will